|AAMC MD-PhD Summer Undergraduate Research Programs||

 |NSF Doctoral Dissertation Research Improvement Grant||

-Offered in a variety of STEM and Social Science fields, these awards provide dissertation support to graduate students.
+Offered primarily in Social Science fields, these awards provide support to graduate students for expenses related to dissertation research.

 Award Value: Amounts vary depending on discipline, but can range from $12,000 to $20,000 over one or two years.